ietf/tao/draft-retirement.md

 When a WG document is ready to progress beyond the WG, the WG Chairs will assign a "shepherd" to take over the final process.
 The role of the document shepherd is described in [RFC 4858: Document Shepherding from Working Group Last Call to Publication](https://www.rfc-editor.org/info/rfc4858).
 The chair, who knows the history of the draft within the WG, often does the shepherd write-up.

-<a id="4-4"></a>

 ### 4.4 Preparing for Working Group Meetings